jankal/restsession/README.md

 ```

 This can also be used in conjuction with the `?ping` URL parameter.
 Then the API is able to update any existing expire times of the session if any.
+If the session with `{sid}` already exists, the API should update that one.